Podcast by Michael Vista

 This podcast just bursts with life.
 The host feels like he's sitting down at a table with you, just having a fun time telling you a great story.
 The style really suits the subject and it brings some real zing and fun to the podcast world.

-Rephonic pulls reviews for The History of Organized Crime from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for The History of Organized Crime from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.